SASH Stories Finalists are now open for public voting!

 • First recheck

-• $5,500 including GST
+• $6,500 including GST

 For more information, or to make an appointment, please contact your nearest SASH hospital.

 *Length of hospitalisation to be determined by SASH Surgeon, depending on professional assessment.
-In the rare event of a serious complication, additional ICU treatments are not covered by the fixed price package
+In the rare event of a serious complication, additional ICU treatments are not covered by the fixed price package.

 Terms & conditions

-Prices valid until 30 June 2025.
+Prices valid until 1st Jan 2026.
 Packages valid only for scheduled elective BOAS procedures in NSW and does not include emergency surgery.
 Although the vast majority of patients do not require extended hospitalisation, complications may result in fees not covered by the package.
 Risks of complications that will incur further fees will be discussed with you by the consulting Surgeon.
 The package may be subject to change, but no procedures will be performed without the owner’s signed consent.
 Package inclusions may differ from hospital to hospital.
 Please contact your local SASH hospital for more details.
 The consulting SASH Surgeon will advise whether or not a BOAS is recommended for your pet after an initial consult.
 Initial consults are payable on the day of the consult, and the balance of the package fee is payable as determined by the SASH hospital.